 Raven Maragh-Lloyd's research focuses on Black digital media practices and their connections to power, resistance and longstanding efforts of community building and preservation.

 Raven Maragh-Lloyd received her Ph.D. in Communication and Media Studies from the University of Iowa in 2018.
-Her work primarily highlight the ways that Black and African-American publics tap into long existing media channels of communication toward the goals of communitym joy, and visibility.
-Her scholarship and teaching centers critical race and gender studies in investigating the social and cultural tools used to challenge media institutions and narratives.
+Her work primarily highlights the ways that Black and African-American publics tap into long existing media channels of communication toward the goals of community and visibility.
+Her scholarship and teaching centers critical race and gender studies in investigating the social and cultural tools used to challenge established institutions and narratives.

 Journal articles and book chapters: